BSScourse/MVA/README.md

 The practical will be organized as follows (**the slides are available in the "practical_work" folder**):

-PW #1 :Unsupervised source separation, from ICA to GMCA
+PW #1 :Unsupervised source separation, from ICA to GMCA **Expected on friday, 16th of february**

-Report expected for **TBD** – necessary material:
 PW #2 : Optimisation and proximal algorithms for source separation

-Report expected for TBD – necessary material:
 PW #3 : Non-negative source separation

-Report expected for TBD – necessary material:

 ----
 ### **Project :**